onionj/pybotnet/README.md

 # pybotnet version 0.05

-## A module for building botnets with Python and Telegram control panel
+A module for building botnet or back door with Python and Telegram control panel
+- [x] windows
+- [x] linux
+- [ ] mac

-### See the [TODO List](https://github.com/onionj/pybotnet/blob/master/TODOLIST.MD) if you want to help me <3
+### See the [TODO List](https://github.com/onionj/pybotnet/blob/master/TODOLIST.MD) if you want to *help* me <3

 ### Features:
-• get command from telegram and execute scripts \
+* get command from telegram and execute scripts
-• send message to telegram admin \
+* send message to telegram admin
-• get command from telegram
+* get command from telegram

 ### Requirements:

-• Python 3.6 or higher.
+* Python 3.6 or higher.
 ```
 pip install -r requirements.txt
 ```